Larissa13/Mac5853/doc/parser.md

 Parser.parse(self, url)
 ```

-Receives a url and returns a list of strings extracted from its html already preprocessed (see Parse.preprocess for more information).
+Receives an url and returns a list of strings extracted from its html already preprocessed (see Parse.preprocess for more information).

 __Input:__

-    - url (str): a url string.
+    - url (str): an url string.

 __Output:__